 The goal of Arma 3 was to create a realistic military tactical shooter in an open-world setting.
 According to the ratings it earned, developer Bohemia Interactive must have succeeded.
 With over 20 vehicles and 40 weapons to play with, the third installment was released with limitless capabilities within its military sandbox.

 The events of the game take place in the near future on a series of islands in both the Aegean Sea and the South Pacific.
-Altogether, the photorealistic environments presented in the game spanned nearly 104 square miles, making a perfect sandbox to get lost in.
+Altogether, the photorealistic environments presented in the game span nearly 104 square miles, making a perfect sandbox to get lost in.

 22 Lord Of The Rings Online